 I sometimes wonder if heaven, if there is a heaven, is created by our consciousness, our actions, our love, our self-sacrifice.
 “Whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.”
 Our polluted, exploited earth begets a barren, poisoned heaven.
 Our humility and awe and cooperation with nature creates our paradise.
 Our war-making or peace-making here determines the state of being there.
 Our exclusion excludes us and our inclusion includes us all.
 If so, our actions, cooperation, sacrifices, and love binds and loosens consequences more far-reaching and vital than imagined.
 Even the smallest moral victories and heroics of daily life may link each of us to the unfolding plane of consciousness, unleashing forces of good and evil.

-The posts this week draw the reader toward thoughts on community: living together (meditation one), what we bring to a place (meditation two), and the challenges of living, growing, and giving (meditation three).
+The posts this week draw the reader toward thoughts on community: living together (Meditation One), what we bring to a place (Meditation Two), and the challenges of living and growing together (Meditation Three).

 Ever growing, in one way or other, -Suzanne